refinedev/refine/documentation/blog/2022-12-15-mui-checkbox.md

 The user has to perform additional steps for changes to become effective.
 The user must take immediate actions that do not require review or confirmation.
 The user must choose one or more options from a list of related items.
-The user is switching between independent features or behaviours.
+The user is switching between independent features or behaviors.
 There is only one binary yes/no option.
 A single choice is required, and you want to provide two options for an on/off decision.